bcalegari/zoomcampNotes/README.md

 # zoomcampNotes
- My Notes and Homeworks from the course
+ My Notes and Homeworks for the Zoomcamp Data Engineerging course - 2025